 Overview of admissions

 We are looking for strong candidates that will contribute to the science in the LMB and have potential as researchers.
-During the admissions process we will consider the academic record and the comments from referees as well as the research experience and achievements of the applicants.
-We are mindful that the extent of research opportunity and publications can vary a lot depending on background and the undergraduate training, for example some countries have longer undergraduate courses, different master requirements, offer short courses and practical research, etc, and all these are put into context when evaluating potential.
+We consider the academic record and referees’ comments as well as the research experience of the applicants.
+However we are mindful that the extent of research opportunities can vary a lot as do the length undergraduate courses, master requirements, and all these are put into context when evaluating potential.

-Applicants will be reviewed by each group leader that they apply to.
-Each group leader nominate their top applicants who will be invited for interview during the PhD recruitment days – the second or third week of January.
-The interviews include one-to-one meetings with the potential supervisor and a panel interview that usually includes a Head of Division and a second group leader.
+Applicants are reviewed by each group leader that they apply to and a selection of applicants are interview during the PhD recruitment days – the second or third week of January.
+Interviews include one-to-one meetings with the potential supervisor and a formal panel interview.
 The interviews take approximately 15-20 minutes and candidates might be asked to discuss any past research experience or research interests.

 The interview day includes meeting with current members of the group; general information on the PhD programme at the LMB, meeting with current students; and a question and answer session with the Director of Studies and the LMB Director.

 Candidates eligible for the LMB international scholarships are additionally interviewed by the LMB scholarship panel.